Mathef/docs-4-ai/crawl4ai_docs.md

 Crawl4AI is released under the Apache 2.0 License.

-Let\'s work together to make the web more accessible and useful for AI applications! 💪🌐🤖
+Let's work together to make the web more accessible and useful for AI applications! 💪🌐🤖

 Site built with MkDocs and Terminal for MkDocs.